 You might need to give a few a try to find that sweet spot… pun intended.

-Sweets n’ treats aren’t the enemy and you do have the power to have them around and not overeat, setting a example for your kids, so that they can learn healthier habits around how to moderate and enjoy sweets guilt free on occasion.
+Sweets n’ treats aren’t the enemy when it comes to developing a healthier relationship with food.
+You have the power to have them around and not overeat.
+Set an example for your kids so that they can learn healthier habits around how to moderate and enjoy sweets guilt-free on occasion.